apache/cloudstack-documentation/source/adminguide/systemvm.rst

          openssl req -new -key yourprivate.key -out yourcertificate.csr

    #.
-Head to the website of your favorite trusted Certificate
+Head to the website of your favourite trusted Certificate
       Authority, purchase an SSL certificate, and submit the CSR.
 You should receive a valid certificate in return